kelvinmo/lightcontainer/README.md

 ```

 See the [configuration format] documentation for details on how the
-configuration array should be strutured.
+configuration array should be structured.
 Note that only a subset of
 LightContainer's features are supported by this format.

 ## Reference